keygen-sh/example-python-machine-activation/README.md

 python3 main.py some-license-key-here
 ```

-The script will use a SHA256 hash of your device's MAC address for the
+The script will use a SHA256-HMAC of your device's [machineid](https://github.com/keygen-sh/py-machineid)
-machine's fingerprint.
+for the machine's fingerprint.

 ## Questions?